 Rule 2: Cheaper printers have more expensive ink

 Another thing to keep your eyes out for are extra large cartridges and printer packs.
-It's just a question of a buying in bulk mentality.
-These deals will offer you a lower cost per page but just make sure that you're going to use them up within the best before dates.
+It's just a question of a buying-in-bulk mentality.
+These deals will offer you a lower cost per page but obviously need you to spend more up front.

 There's a holy trinity of printing between the machine, the ink and the paper and if any one of them is out, there's a chance that you won't get good results.
 Fortunately, you don't have to be quite as specific with paper as you do with the ink.

 Photo quality paper is the one to pay most attention to.
 If you are going to print your snaps, it's not really a place to scrimp.
 That said, they often come in grades equivalent to “good”, “better” and “best” so try a few and see which reaches the right price/quality point for you.

 One piece of advice for all printing is to make sure that your paper is 80gsm thick or over – if you require your documents to have an aesthetic value, that is.

 Rule 6: A printer is a subscription

 Most dissatisfaction over printers is caused by the bill shock of the cartridges.
 The problem is that people just aren't in the right mindset when they buy them.
 You've got to see the purchase of a printer much like a mobile phone where there's an initial outlay to consider as well as an equal, if not more significant, running cost.

 Pick the subscription model that suits you the best.
 Are you happy paying little and often or would you prefer to shell out in bursts?
 You might consider a cheaper printer more like a 12 month contract whereas a better model you'll need to keep for a longer period of time to really reap the economic benefits.